King-Laboratory/scRNASeq-miRNASeq-and-TF-Network-Analysis/README.md

 - **Bulk RNA-Sequencing**
   - [Tutorial 1 Mouse Subset Data](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_Mouse/Tutorial_1_alignment_mouse.ipynb): This workflow uses a subset of reads with RSEM to generate read counts, and includes steps for data retrieval, read trimming, quality control, read mapping, and counting mapped reads.
 Data is stored in an AWS S3 bucket, and processed using Jupyter notebooks on SageMaker.

    - [Tutorial 1b Mouse Full Data](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_Mouse/Tutorial_1_alignment_full_dataset_mouse.ipynb): This workflow uses the full dataset with RSEM to generate read counts, and includes steps for data retrieval, read trimming, quality control, read mapping, and counting mapped reads.
-Data are downloaded from the Sequencing Read Archive, and processed using Jupyter notebooks on SageMaker.
+Data are downloaded from the Sequence Read Archive, and processed using Jupyter notebooks on SageMaker.

    - [Tutorial 2 Mouse DEG](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_Mouse/Tutorial_2_DEG_mouse.ipynb): This workflow starts with read count data and uses R/DESeq2 to generate a list of differentially expressed genes.
-Data are stored in an AWS S3 bucket, and processed using Jupyter notebooks on SageMaker.
+Data are stored in an AWS S3 bucket, and processed using R-based workflows.

    - [Tutorial 2b Mouse TF Analysis](Bulk_RNA-Seq_Tutorials/Bulk_RNA-Seq_Mouse/Tutorial_2B_NetAct_mouse.ipynb): This workflow starts with read count data and uses NetAct to perform transcription factor network analysis.
 Data are stored in an AWS S3 bucket, and processed using Jupyter notebooks on SageMaker.

 - **small RNA-Sequencing**
 - [Tutorial 3 Mouse](Small_RNA-Seq_Tutorials/Small_RNA-Seq_Mouse/Tutorial_3_miRNA_mouse.ipynb): This workflow starts with read count data, and uses miRGeneDB annotation and R/DESeq2 for read mapping and expression analysis.
-Data is stored in an AWS S3 bucket, and processed using Jupyter notebooks on SageMaker.
+Data is stored in an AWS S3 bucket, and processed using R-based workflows.

 - **Single Cell RNA-Sequencing**
 - [Tutorial 4 Mouse](Single_Cell_RNA-Seq_Tutorials/Single_Cell_RNA-Seq_Mouse/Tutorial_4_scRNA-Seq_mouse.ipynb): This workflow starts with read count data, and uses R/seurat for data analysis.
-Data is stored in an AWS S3 bucket, and processed using Jupyter notebooks on SageMaker.
+Data is stored in an AWS S3 bucket, and processed using R-based workflows.

 <br>